genxapi/genxapi/docs/scope.md

 We are building a **meta-orchestrator** for API client generation that unifies how SDKs are produced, validated, versioned, and published.
 It co-ordinates generation engines under consistent configuration, CI logic, and release workflows.

-This project does **not** replace Orval or Kubb.
+This project does **not** replace Orval, Kubb, or any other generator.
 Instead, it acts as the conductor that executes multiple generation engines with shared guardrails.

 ## Capabilities

 ### Generation orchestration

-- Uses Orval (and optionally Kubb) to generate SDKs from OpenAPI schemas.
+- Uses Orval, Kubb, or any registered generator to produce SDKs from OpenAPI schemas.
 - Supports multiple clients within a monorepo or spread across repositories.
 - Handles configuration discovery (`api-client-generatorrc.*`) and per-client overrides.